dariolob/ultimatum_engine/README.md

 ### Prerequisites

 - Modern web browser
+- A code editor
+- Some basic frontend development knowledge (possibily more than mine)
 - Firebase account for authentication
-- Google Cloud API key (for Gemini AI integration)
+- Google Cloud API key

 ### Configuration